onnela-lab/beiwe-ios/README.md

 There are two important Build Configurations:
 * "Beiwe": the study server is hardcoded to studies.beiwe.org
 * "Beiwe2": the study server URL gets set after you install the app, on the registration screen.

+Note: there is a special variable in Constants `FIRST_PARTY_SERVER_DOMAIN_FOR_ERROR_REPORTING` that specifies the domain a study must be at for developer error reporting to be enabled.
+This is necessary due to the economics of software development, and the nature of error reports to contain theoretically arbitrary information.
+Usage of the Beiwe platform is health-adjacent, such an event could violate clinical disclosure agreements or laws.